 Other ways to redeem points

-Through the ThankYou Rewards portal you can redeem points for gift cards, merchandise, charity, bill payments, and more.
+Through the ThankYou Points rewards portal you can redeem points for gift cards, merchandise, charity, bill payments, and more.
 At most, with this approach you’ll get 1 cent per point value.
 One exception is that Citi occasionally offers gift cards at a discount so you may be able to get better than 1 cent per point value during a gift card sale.

 You can also use points to pay some merchants directly (Amazon.com, for example).
 Don’t do this.
 These options offer very poor value.